I am addicted to fishing.

 There is another activity that takes a similar approach but has much more dire consequences— p

 Cyber attackers who phish use a seemingly innocuous email to get your employees to click on a link that looks like it comes from a reputable entity.
 This is the

-The phisher’s comunication looks simple and innocent.
+The phisher’s communication looks simple and innocent.
 It hides mayhem behind an email from the HR department, or the boss, or a vendor that you do business with.
-It might ask you for some information, ask you to confirm your account, ask you to log in somewhere, etc.
+It might ask you for sensitive information, ask you to confirm your account, ask you to log in somewhere, etc.

 In a rush to complete whatever task was asked of you by the higher-ups, you’re quick to comply.
 That’s just what the attacker is hoping for.
 The email may contain a link or an executable file that can take over your network, install ransomware, or begin copying and exporting sensitive data.
 Soon after, your company is on the hook.

 Phishing happens every day and the phishers are becoming more and more sophisticated.
 The days of the poorly worded Nigerian lottery winner email are waning, and now phishing attackers are making it difficult to quickly distinguish between a valid email request or one that will take over your network.
 Speed is the critical breaking point.
 When people are in a huge hurry, are trying to make sure that they have a high level of performance, and are trying to please everyone, they stop thinking critically and the phisher catches their trophy.